 Non-state members should participate in all activities of the ITU, with varying degrees of participation depending on the level of technical discussions taking place.
 The more technical are the discussions (i.e., Study Groups and their variants); the less restrictions for non-state members’ participation.

-Taking into account Resolution 54 (Hammamet, 2016), Sector members shall be entitled to participate fully in all activities of the sector of which they are members (CS, Art.
+Taking into account Resolution 54 (Hammamet, 2016), Sector Members shall be entitled to participate fully in all activities of the sector of which they are members (CS, Art.
 4, 3), including their respective regional ITU-T study groups.
 Associates shall be permitted to participate in the work of their study group, without taking part in any decision-making or liaison activity of that study group (CV, Art.
 20, 7ter), and shall be permitted to participate in the regional group.
 Academia shall be allowed to participate in the works of the three sectors, without any role in decision-making (Res.
 169, Busan, 2014), and shall be allowed to participate in regional study groups.

 Member States should have the right to determine the modality of participation of non-state members outside of study groups, but should strongly avoid limiting the participation of non-state members in the activities of their sectors.

 The Council should continue studying measures to provide more value to non-state members, such as the creation of new categories of membership for non-profit entities and small and medium enterprises (SMEs), and providing financial benefits for members of more than one sector, taking into account potential losses of revenue from these measures.
-The Council should also discuss the fees, rights and modalities of participation of regional branches of global corporations as sector members in study groups and regional groups (i.e., should regional branches pay another full fee, a discounted fee, or no fee to participate in regional groups?).
+The Council should also discuss the fees, rights and modalities of participation of regional branches of global corporations as Sector Members in study groups and regional groups (i.e., should regional branches pay another full fee, a discounted fee, or no fee to participate in regional groups?).

 Principle #2 – Fostering participation by avoiding duplication of work

-Sector conferences/assemblies and sector advisory groups, when deciding on the structure of the sector and study groups, should take a comprehensive look at the other ITU sectors and other international organizations and avoid duplication of work.
+Sector conferences/assemblies and sector advisory groups, when deciding on the structure of the sector and study groups, should take a comprehensive look at the other ITU Sectors and other international organizations and avoid duplication of work.

 As an example, regional ITU-T study groups (RSGs) present a high potential for duplication of work.
 While we should be mindful of the objectives of Resolution 54 (Hammamet, 2016) and Resolution 123 (Busan, 2014) to increase the participation of developing countries in the work of ITU, we also need to consider that the creation of RSGs may in fact have a reverse effect.
 More RSG meetings to attend demand more budget, which may discourage all members, but particularly developing countries and non-state members, from participating in the regional organizations’ meetings and in the main study groups’ meetings.
 Furthermore, decisions in a RSG still need to be discussed and approved at the main study group.